cycle/docs/advanced/testing.md

 > You can also `run` transaction outside of your service method if you wish to group multiple persist operations together.

 ## Mocking The Database
-Another, more complex approch would invole creating test database and running your service code using more realistic scenarios.
+Another, more complex and slower approach would invole creating test database and running your service code using more realistic scenarios.

 In order to achieve that you must construct your own `DatabaseManager` instance and replace desired database connection with needed driver (for example SQLite):